 If you don’t have shrimp stock and don’t care to make it (even though it’s really easy!
 See my recipe here), feel free to substitute a store-bought shellfish stock, such as Better Than Boullion’s Lobster Base, just be sure to taste the soup before adding the salt (you’ll certainly want to add less than what’s called for in this recipe).

-And if you are so fortunate as to find yourself with a lobster, a pot, and a couple hours to kill, this could easily be made into a lobster bisque to rival Abbott’s (but you’ll still have to go to the Connecticut shore for the view, the weather, and the perfect, buttery hot lobster roll.)
+And if you are so fortunate as to find yourself with a lobster, a pot, and a couple of hours to kill, you could use this recipe to make a lobster bisque (substituting lobster, obviously) to rival Abbott’s (but you’ll still have to go to the Connecticut shore for the view, the weather, and the perfect, buttery hot lobster roll.)